itxmubi/qrscan_plus/README.md

 [![License][license-image]][license-url]
 [![Pub](https://img.shields.io/pub/v/qrscan.svg?style=flat-square)](https://pub.dartlang.org/packages/qrscan)

 A Flutter plugin 🛠 to scanning.
-Ready for Android 🚀
+Ready for Android & IOS🚀

 This project is a **fork** of the original [qrscan](https://github.com/itxmubi/qrscan_plus) plugin, which I have **updated to be compatible with the latest Flutter and Android versions**.
 Thanks to the original author for their amazing work!